Botulism: Things to Consider Avoiding

 Supplements and Ingredients

-Inclusion here reflects theoretical mechanisms, manufacturer warnings, or patient reports, not guidance.
+Inclusion here reflects theoretical mechanisms, manufacturer warnings, or patient reports, not one-size-fits-all recommendations.

-Certain supplements or cosmetic ingredients are frequently mentioned in patient and clinical discussions due to their effects on neuromuscular signaling or neurotransmitter pathways.
+Certain supplements or cosmetic ingredients are frequently mentioned due to their effects on neuromuscular signaling or neurotransmitter pathways.

 Examples include: